reluce/szurubooru-toolkit/README.md

 The `user_id` can be converted on sites like https://tweeterid.com/.
 If you configured above credentials, you can also get your own ID from the `access_token`, which is in following format: `<user_id>-<random_string>`

-Currently, only a maximum of 100 tweets can be retrieved.

 In the `config.toml` file, you can set if the post should be additionally tagged with SauceNAO or Deepbooru and if the progress bar should be shown.
 Since this script is using the `upload-media` script to upload the post, following settings apply from the `upload-media` section:
 * max_similarity